Francesca trained at RADA and won the Laurence Olivier Bursary 2012.

 Her screen credits include Mike Leigh’s Mr Turner, and Agatha Raisin (Sky1).

-On stage, she played Ophelia in Kelly Hunter’s Hamlet (European Tour/Park Theatre/Trafalgar Studios), was Hermia in Filter Theatre’s A Midsummer Night’s Dream (Brisbane/Dublin), was in All My Sons (Rose Theatre), as well as productions at the Globe, the Birmingham Rep and Manchester Royal Exchange.
+On stage, she played Ophelia in Hamlet (European Tour/Park Theatre/Trafalgar Studios), was Hermia in Filter Theatre’s A Midsummer Night’s Dream (Brisbane/Dublin), was in All My Sons (Rose Theatre), as well as productions at the Globe, the Birmingham Rep and Manchester Royal Exchange.
+She toured as Olivia in Filter Theatre’s Twelfth Night, played Viola in Twelfth Night at the Almagro Festival in Spain, and performed in Callisto: A Queer Epic at the Arcola Theatre.
+Most recently she toured in ETT and Papatango Theatre’s production of The Funeral Director, and performed in Midsummer Night’s Dream at Blenheim Palace.

 Francesca Zoutewelle in Twelfth Night